 Cyborg: No way.
 We’re going to get that salmon and honey back from those garbage spirit animals.

-The plan is play the bears double-or-nothing style in a game of football.
+The plan is to play the bears double-or-nothing style in a game of football.
 In the final seconds Beast Boy figures out the only way to kick the gaming winning field goal.

 Cyborg: Have you considered a two-year spirit animal?
 It’s a lot cheaper and without the distractions of sports and partying, you can focus on learning.